groonga/groonga/doc/source/reference/commands/reindex.rst

 recreated.

-This command is a useful when your index column is broken. recursively.
+This command is a useful when your index column is broken.
 The target object is one of database, table and column.

 .. note::